 Technology has expanded the horizons of customer service.
-What used to be limited in the phone and in-person interaction can now be delivered through a myriad of non-voice communication channels such as mobile SMS, live chat, email, and social media.
-The abundance of options gave rise to the question of which channel should a business invest in to maximize its limited resources.
-It also led some to question the relevance of phones in today’s time.
+What used to be limited to the phone and in-person interaction can now be delivered through a myriad of non-voice communication channels such as mobile SMS, live chat, email, and social media.
+The abundance of these options gives rise to the question of which channel should a business invest in to maximize its limited resources.
+It has also led some to question the relevance of phones in today’s time.

 In Contact Center Week’s most recent Digital Executive Report on Customer Experience, it was revealed that customers still prefer using the phone for customer service among all the other customer service channels available.
-From our own experiences, we already know possible reasons why this is the case.
-It could be to immediately get answers for urgent matters or to easily explain tough issues.
-From a personal standpoint, it’s the assurance about the accuracy of information that talking to a person gives.
-In the same study, these are actually the same reasons mentioned.
-To elaborate, here are the statistics featured in the study in relation to why customers call:
+From our own experiences, we may already know the possible reasons why this is the case.
+It may be due to being able to get answers immediately for urgent matters or easily find explanations for complications.
+From a personal standpoint, it’s probably the assurance on the accuracy of information that talking to a live person gives.
+In the study mentioned above, the same reasons were mentioned.
+To elaborate, here are the statistics featured in the study in relation to why customers prefer to call:

 - 85% thinks that calling through phone will mean faster resolution of issues